Skip to main content

 Project Progress

-• Release draft EOR Pilot guidelines for public review and comment
+• The draft EOR guidelines were released for public review and comment on October 24, 2024, with the comment period closing on November 25, 2024.